Associate professor (docent) and International Career Grant fellow at the Department of Goverment, Uppsala University

 In parallell with my research, I teach courses in political theory and political sociology (including a module on political psychology), and supervise students who write their theses on these subjects.

-This book thus offers the first systematic study of Enlightenment Liberalism.
-Its main conclusion is that we have focused on the wrong culprit.
+This book offers the first systematic study of Enlightenment Liberalism, the black sheep in the liberal family, according to both political theorists and now, increasingly, also empirical researchers interested in immigration and ethnicity.
+Yet, the notion of Enlightenment Liberalism has hitherto escaped proper scrutiny.
+My main conclusion is that we have focused on the wrong culprit.
 Instead of worrying about Enlightenment Liberalism, my analysis suggests that we should fear its neglected baby brother: Romantic Liberalism, which places individuality rather than autonomous self-reflection at the heart of the liberal project.
 With its focus on being true to rather than transcending oneself, it is Romantic Liberalism, rather than its enlightened counterpart, that ends up supporting the new intolerance of religious minorities.
 This book traces this process both in theory and practice, in debates over the Muslim veil and Muhammad cartoons.

 International Career Grant from the Swedish Resarch Council/VR (6 252 000 SEK), for the project "Liberal Nationalism in the Welfare State: Bridging the Gap Between Political Theory and Political Psychology on National Identity and Economic Solidarity", to be undertaken in Oxford and Uppsala.
 Time period: 2015-2019.